exnlpdatasets/exnlpdatasets.github.io/highlights/index.md

 title: Highlights
 ---

-> ...**highlights** are subsets of the input elements (either words, subwords, or full sentences) that are compact and sufficient to explain a prediction. [(Wiegreffe and Marasović, 2021)](https://arxiv.org/abs/2102.12060)
+> ...**highlights** are subsets of the input elements (either words, subwords, or full sentences) that are compact and sufficient to explain a prediction.

 | Dataset                                                    | Task                     | Granurality Restriction | Collection Method | # Instances | # Explanations per Instance | Total # Annotators |
 |------------------------------------------------------------|--------------------------|-------------------------|-------------------|---------------------|-------------------------------------|----------------------------|